Get Rosh Sillars Free Pricing Check List (Here)

 In 2017, per-image pricing makes more sense than day rates.
 This is because pre-production work, and the time it takes to create a good photograph require much less time than, say, 25 years ago.
 Interestingly, although pre-production time is less, many photographers find post-production work much more time-consuming.

 Unfortunately, many photographers do not include post-production time as part of their pricing system, and, as such, lose money.
 This error can cost the photographer dearly.
-I’ve created a simple tool (currently disabled while moving to new location) to help you calculate quickly how much you may charge per image based on a few criteria.
+I’ve created a simple tool to help you calculate quickly how much you may charge per image based on a few criteria.
 The criteria I used are: production level (How much does it cost to complete assignments?); the number of photographs to be purchased; and the planned use of those photos.
 I designed the calculator more for corporate, commercial. and advertising photography.
 However, this doesn’t mean that you can’t find a good combination with this calculator for use with family or retail photography.
 The calculator also has options to add post or line-item expenses into your per-image price.

 The calculator does offer different use options, such as amateur and personal use.
 Some may fairly argue that all pricing should be under the banner of professional.
 However, the fact is that not everyone is comfortable with that option.
 My goal is to encourage people to use per-image-pricing because it does help the industry at all levels.